TheDeathlyCow/scorchful/README.md

 ## Technical info

 Scorchful is a mod for [Minecraft: Java Edition](https://www.minecraft.net/en-us/store/minecraft-deluxe-collection-pc), written using the [Fabric Mod Loader](https://fabricmc.net/), with support also provided for the [Quilt Mod Loader](https://quiltmc.org/en/).
-Scorchful currently only supports Minecraft 1.20.4.
 Scorchful depends on [Fabric API](https://github.com/FabricMC/fabric), [Thermoo](https://github.com/TheDeathlyCow/thermoo/), and [Cloth Config](https://github.com/shedaniel/cloth-config), and has integrations for its sister mod, [Frostiful](https://github.com/TheDeathlyCow/frostiful/).
 If using Quilt, then Fabric API should be replaced with [Quilt Standard Libraries](https://github.com/QuiltMC/quilt-standard-libraries).

 ## License